Contact Us for a Free Consultation (213) 542-0979

 Burglary of a commercial structure (business) and auto burglary carries up to three years in jail, but burglary of a residence carries up to six in prison.

-The burglary law is divided into first-degree and second-degree.”
-First-degree is the burglary of a residential structure.
-Second-degree is the burglary of other structures, such as a business or store.
+The burglary law is divided into first-degree and second-degree.
+First-degree burglary is the burglary of a residential structure.
+Second-degree burglary is the burglary of other structures, such as a business or store.

 The crime of burglary can be related to California Penal Code 459.5 PC shoplifting, established under Proposition 47.
 A shoplifting crime is committed when someone enters an open business with the intent to steal merchandise valued at $950 or less.